RedDocMD/sturdy-octo-sniffle/content/docs/report.md

     // There is a leak here.
 }
 ```
 Without [D105821](https://reviews.llvm.org/D105821), this used to have **no** leak warning.
 The inlining of the destructor of `std::unique_ptr` led the CSA to falsely believe there was a bug in the destructor code.
+This happens because the destructor code, roughly speaking, calls delete on the pointer stored inside the smart pointer.
+But since we modelled the constructor and thus never saw the initialization of fields, the CSA believes that we are actually trying to delete an *un-initialized* variable (with possibly garbage value).

+Moral of the story: *Don't leave the CSA in an inconsistent State* (sic)

+## Revisions

 ### Model comparision methods of `std::unique_ptr`